mozilla/high-fidelity/README.md

 ## Developing Locally

+If you'd like to contribute to this project, take a look at the [open issues](https://github.com/mozilla/high-fidelity/issues), or file new ones if you encounter a bug or have a feature request.

-You will need the following things properly installed on your computer:
+To get set up for local development, you will need the following things properly installed on your computer:

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)